bs333/cs559/README.md

 CS559 is an advanced course that covers foundational concepts, theories, and algorithms in machine learning.
 Topics include:
 - Maximum Likelihood Estimation
+- Linear Regression and Linear Discriminant Analysis
-- Dimensionality Reduction
+- Dimensionality Reduction and Logistic Regression
+- Perceptron Learning and Support Vector Machines
-- Supervised and Unsupervised Learning
+- Decision Trees and Boosting
-- Neural Networks
+- Neural Networks and Backpropagation
+- Clustering: K-Means and Mixture of Gaussians
-- Non-Parametric Methods
+- Non-Parametric Methods (K-Nearest Neighbors)

 #### Learning Outcomes